sddevelopment-be/penguin-pragmatic-patterns/src/X_Appendix/Glossary/README.md

 Several text editors may be available to create and modify the content of files stored on disk or other storage devices.
 There may also be special commands to search contents of files or perform transformations of the text.

+### Fluent API

+In software engineering, a fluent interface is an object-oriented API whose design relies extensively on method chaining.
+Its goal is to increase code legibility by creating a domain-specific language.
+The term was coined in 2005 by Eric Evans and Martin Fowler.

 ## G

 ### Garbage collection